geovedi/book-notes/2016/chaos-monkeys.notes.md

 - Symbolism of Preservation and Revolution:
   - The significance of the conference rooms' names inspired by countries that "tipped" to Facebook usage.
   - A reflection on the historical concept of the last area falling to revolutionary violence.
-  - The narrator's act of preserving a conference room sign ("SPAIN") as a memento of the transition.
+  - Antonio's act of preserving a conference room sign ("SPAIN") as a memento of the transition.
 - Artistic Expression and Chaos:
   - Facebook's penchant for office graffiti art, from past murals by artist David Choe to the new corporate campus's reception areas.
   - Mark Zuckerberg's unexpected announcement that employees would decorate the new campus themselves.